mithras666/KratosAI/README.md

 Write tests and documentation for your changes
 License
 BingAgent is licensed under the MIT License - see the LICENSE file for details.

+Contact
+If you have any questions or feedback about BingAgent, feel free to contact me at:

+Email: your_email@example.com
+Twitter: @your_username